 - Squeeze bean sprouts between your hands to get rid of excess water.

-- Toss the bean sprouts with seasoning ingredients and serve immediately or refrigerate.
+- Toss the bean sprouts with all of the seasoning ingredients and serve immediately or refrigerate.

 Bean sprouts spoil quickly, so unlike many other Korean sides, this dish cannot be kept for a long time in the refrigerator.

 Mung beans, traditionally used as Korean bean sprouts, are high in several essential trace minerals, including manganese, zinc, and magnesium.

 They're also a good source of folate and other B vitamins, such as niacin, pantothenic acid, and vitamin B6.